bmirador/LplSuperPonyUp/README.md

-# LPL Super Pony Up (First thing that came to my mind)
+# LPL Super Pony Up

+An Android application that displays a list of comments from a JSON API with profile image customization functionality.

+## Project Overview

-This application displays a list of comments from a JSON API.
-Below is a technical overview of the implementation.
+This Android application demonstrates modern Android development practices through a simple interface that displays comments from a JSON API.
+Users can customize profile images by tapping on the profile placeholder icons to select images from their device's photo gallery.

 ## Technical Implementation

 ### Architecture
 - **Pattern**: MVVM (Model-View-ViewModel) architecture
-- **UI**: Built with Jetpack Compose
+- **UI Framework**: Built with Jetpack Compose for a modern, declarative UI
 - **State Management**: Kotlin Flow for reactive state updates
-- **Dependency Injection**: Hilt for dependency injection
+- **Dependency Injection**: Hilt for clean and testable dependency injection
+- **Navigation**: Jetpack Navigation Compose for screen navigation
 - **Build Variants**: Supports 'mock' and 'prod' flavors for development and production environments

-### Network
+### Data Layer
 - **API Client**: Retrofit for network requests
 - **Endpoint**: https://jsonplaceholder.typicode.com/posts/1/comments
-- **Data Classes**: Model separation between DTOs (Data Transfer Objects) and Domain models
+- **Local Storage**: Room DB for offline caching of comments
+- **Repository Pattern**: Single source of truth for data operations

+### Features
+- Display list of comments with profile images
+- Replace profile placeholder images with photos from gallery
+- Support for both landscape and portrait orientations
+- Error handling with retry functionality
+- Network connectivity awareness with offline support
+- Responsive design that prevents text truncation

 ### Testing
 - **UI Tests**: Compose UI testing with ComposeTestRule